apostrophecms/docs/docs/guide/migrating-to-esm.md

 When planning your migration, keep these key points in mind:

 Your project must commit fully to either CommonJS (CJS) or ESM - they cannot be mixed at the project level.
-However, you can still use Node packages that support both systems through dual packaging.
+However, a project using either ESM or CJS may freely use node modules written with either ESM or CJS - there is compatibility at the npm level.
 Moving forward, all new ApostropheCMS starter kits and extension packages will use ESM as their default module system.

 ## Migration Steps